How To Select A Warm Sleeping Bag For Women

 There are tons of sleeping bags on offer in the camping and hiking market.
 Each made with different purposes in mind as well as sold at different price points.
 Before you start to look into a specific sleeping bag for women, think about what you activity.

 Are you attempting to conquer the Appalachian Trail?
 Or are you planning an overnight trip at a low altitude base camp?
 If you are spending a lot of time hiking in the alpine, factor in the weight of the bag.
 For this type of activity you will want a sleeping bag rated to zero degrees Fahrenheit and below.
 Realize that the lighter a bag is, the more money it will cost.
 If not and you are doing single overnight hikes in warm climates, weight won’t matter.
 For short trips, it is in your best interest to look for a budget friendly comfortable bag.

 As I mentioned before, the biggest difference between a men’s and women’s bag is length.
 For women who fit the National average (5’4) and under, a women’s regular length bag is best.
 If you are 5’6 tall and above, look for a ladies bag with “long” length label.
 Don’t skimp, as a shorter sleeping bag will cause numbness in your feet.
 As well as allow for a great amount of heat loss from compressing the insulation around of the bag.

 Sleeping Bag Shape Makes A Difference

 The most popular sleeping bag for women is the mummy-style.
 This specific shape means the sleeping bag tapers around your feet.
-It’s popular because it creates less air space for your feet to have to heat.
+It’s popular because it creates less airspace for your feet to have to heat.
 As well, it helps decreases total bag weight.
-Some people may feel too contained but warmth overnight is paramount for sleep.
+Some people may feel too contained, although warmth overnight is paramount for sleep.